NLight Recycling Inc.

 Pilot Project

-NLight’s pilot project is the first step toward establishing textile-to-textile recycling infrastructure in Newfoundland & Labrador.
+NLight’s pilot project is the first step toward establishing textile-to-textile recycling infrastructure in Newfoundland & Labrador and a pathway toward Canada's first pilot facility of its kind.
 The project focuses on developing and testing a small-scale, multi-phased, locally appropriate process for handling post-consumer textile waste.

 The pilot involves practical evaluation of collection, sorting, and pre-treatment steps such as cleaning, cutting, shredding, and fibre opening.
 By working with real textile waste streams, NLight aims to understand material composition, contamination, and process performance under local conditions.